google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Major Differences from CT 1.0

-This document revises and obsoletes the experimental CT 1.0 [RFC6962] protocol, drawing on insights gained from CT 1.0 deployments and on feedback from the community.
+This document revises and obsoletes the CT 1.0 [RFC6962] protocol, drawing on insights gained from CT 1.0 deployments and on feedback from the community.
 The major changes are:

 - Hash and signature algorithm agility: permitted algorithms are now specified in IANA registries.